-We love exploring the off the beaten path, unique, different things as well as the big touristy things.
+We love exploring the off-the-beaten-path, unique and different things as well as the big touristy things.
 It’s why we decided to write this series.
-A couple of years ago while doing some research on Colorado, I knew when I got here I needed to see Bishop’s Castle.
-Not only is the drive amazing to get there, but this castle did not disappoint.
-WOW!
-I had also done a lot of reading about Jim Bishop, how he came to build this castle, and his story.
+A couple of years ago while doing some research on Colorado, I knew when I got here I needed to see Bishop Castle.
+Located in Rye, Colorado, this amazing, unique, weird, and crazy place did not disappoint.
+Not only is the drive amazing to get there, but this castle was the most unique thing we’ve ever seen.
+I had also done a lot of reading about Jim Bishop, how he came to build this bizarre castle, and his story.
 It’s a sad, and also encouraging story.
 You can read his story HERE.

 We spent the day exploring crazy hallways that led to yet another staircase to yet another room to yet another staircase, and I found myself trying to backtrack to the original room because from that room I knew I had seen several other doors leading to different places.
 It’s definitely a fascinating maze.
 After a few hours of walking through this maze, we started to think we had explored the whole thing.
 (From our truck we realized we had not explored one whole tower.
 Well … we’ll have to go back won’t we!)

 Our Chance Meeting

 On our way out we headed over to where it looked like some construction might be going on.
 I just wanted to see the castle from the side.
 We figured if we weren’t supposed to be over there, we’d see a blocked-off section.
 To my surprise, an older gentleman who was placing mortar and rocks up from above said “how did you like your visit”.
 I told him “it was bizarre and amazing”.